irischin/Demographic_Differences_Across_Libraries/Demographic_Differences_Across_Library_Use_Services.md

   select(Books, Ebooks, Audio_PH, Audio_DL,  Video_PH, Video_DL, Database, Majority_demo)
 ```

 Given our dataset and questions, a MANOVA might be the statistical test to use.
-However, violations of some assumptions (e.g., lack of linear relationship between DVs within each IVs, unequal variances, etc.), performing a MANOVA is not actually appropriate here.
+However, because some assumptions were violated here (e.g., lack of linear relationship between DVs within each IV, unequal variances, etc.), performing a MANOVA is not actually appropriate.
 Thus, I ended up running multiple Kruskal-Wallis tests instead.
 However, instead of running six individual tests, I collapsed Audio and Video (physical) collections into one category and Audio and Video (digital) collections into another category.
 Additionally, because I ran four Kruskal-Wallis tests, I used the adjusted alpha of 0.0125.

 ``` r
 kruskal.test(Books~Majority_demo, lib_2012_collection)